sbiqbe/sbiqbe/README.md

 ### FAQs

 - I sometimes get asked why I don't have any Git-related extensions installed.
 The simple answer is because I don't do anything with Git via a GUI.
 I've not found any Git extensions that work for me.
-I just do it old-school on the CLI. :smiling_face_with_sunglasses:
+I just do it old-school on the CLI. 😎

 </details>